RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 7. CLI application to read/parse markdown data and fail a build on grammar mistakes, with configurable proof-reading capabilities.
 Would be used as a github action for github.io pages/blogs.
 8. Gmail extension that creates a weekly digest from emails you tell it to listen to.
 Basically  combine all newsletters into one newsletter
 9. Modern Terminal multiplexer, with sane defaults.
 To replace Tmux
+10. Simple command line tool to tell you what versions of OpenGL you support

 ### Interesting
 1. Workflow engine that supports job dependencies, retries and priority